 India can produce 12 smartphones, or 24 apples, for every smartphone it produces it will, therefore, be giving up 2 apples.
 So the question is where is the opportunity cost of smartphones lower?
 Clearly, India has a lower opportunity cost for smartphones.
 So we can say now, that Japan has a comparative advantage in apple production and India has a comparative advantage in smartphones.

 Determining who has a comparative advantage in the production of a particular good requires some calculations; you must determine who a lower opportunity has cost in the production of each good, in order to determine who has a comparative advantage.
 However, the trade doesn’t necessarily need to be based on who can produce more of a particular good; rather it should be based on who can produce a good at a lower opportunity cost.
-If Japan and India were to specialize in the production of the good for which they have a lower opportunity cost, then both countries can potentially gain from trading with one another.
-In other words, Japan could allocate all of its resources towards apple production, which should put the Japan and India down and up at the points where are indicated by the green and red dot respectively on the production possibilities curve (see the next image).
+If Japan and India were to specialize in the production of the goods for which they have a lower opportunity cost, then both countries can potentially gain from trading with one another.
+In other words, Japan could allocate all of its resources towards apple production, which should put Japan and India down and up at the points where are indicated by the green and red dot respectively on the production possibilities curve (see the next image).

 What is ‘Fractional Reserve Banking’